 It’s semi-connected cursive letters look great in black against this pink brush stroke.

-Alegreya SC is always magnificent in long sections of text, where it ebbs and flows along the page.
+Alegreya SC is always magnificent in long sections of text, where it ebbs and flows along with the page.

 Regardless of the size or style of the text, Open Sans is easily legible in all of its forms.

-Cormorant Garamond is an eloquent font that’s well-suited to a logo that needs to highlight the professionalism and reliability of a business.
+Cormorant Garamond is an eloquent logo font that’s well-suited to a logo that needs to highlight the professionalism and reliability of a business.

 It’s no wonder Rochester looks so stylish, as it’s inspired by the early age of Victorian calligraphy and Art Deco.

-If you’re creating a fitness logo, a strong, bold font is always a good route to go down.
+If you’re creating a fitness logo, a strong, bold logo font is always a good route to go down.

-It’s type of display font that demands attention and it will definitely make your logo stand out.
+It’s a type of display font that demands attention and it will definitely make your logo stand out.